junxit/us-congress-bills-111/metadata.md

 - 2010-07-13 — Placed on the Union Calendar, Calendar No. 298.
 - 2010-07-13 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-525.
 - 2010-07-13 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-525.
+- 2010-07-14 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 462.